mathmaniac43/Kitchenator/README.md

 ## Installation: (bear with me here)

-Create a project directory (name is not important) Once inside the directory, clone this repo.
+Clone this repo.
 Then run:
+> cd Kitchenator
 > virtualenv venv -p python3

 This will create a VirtualEnv directory 'venv'
-From your project directory, run:
+From this directory, run:
 > source venv/bin/activate

 This will set up your VirtualEnv